History Faculty & Staff

 Teaching Areas: Colonial and Modern Latin American History; Slavery, Revolutions, and Gender and Power in Latin America; History of Brazil and Mexico.

 Edythe Ann Quinn, Professor, Ph.D., University of Tennessee, Knoxville. firstname.lastname@example.org

 Teaching Areas: Modern American History; Environmental History; Race and Ethnicity; African-Americans in the North; U.S. Civil Rights Movement; The 1960s; Vietnam; The U.S. After the Bomb; U.S. Foreign Policy; World War II on the Home Front; Women in American Health Care.

 Peter G. Wallace, Professor, Ph.D., University of Oregon. email@example.com

 Teaching Areas: Reformation Europe 1450-1600; Medieval Europe; Early Modern Europe; The Renaissance; History of Republican and Imperial Rome; Enlightenment and Revolution; Modern East Asia.

 Related Faculty and Staff

-Harry Bradshaw Matthews, Associate Dean and Director, U.S. Pluralism Programs and President, USCT Institute for Local History and Family Research, M.A., Northern Michigan University. email@example.com
+Harry Bradshaw Matthews, Associate Dean and Director, Office of Intercultural Affairs, and Founding President, USCT Institute for Local History and Family Research, M.A., Northern Michigan University. firstname.lastname@example.org

 Areas of specialization: African-Americans of the Civil War through World War II, Family History Research, Anti-slavery Movement and the Underground Railroad.